 Select the layer of your design to animate and click Animate on the left tools menu.

-Download your finished design as a MP4 or GIF.
+Download your finished design as an MP4 or GIF.

 Take a deep dive into the simple steps below in this tutorial, and then learn more about the kinds of designs you can make with animation.
 Create social media posts and images, ads, digital flyers, emails, and so much more with just a subtle touch of movement, or get jiggy with it and set your whole design aflutter.
 Let’s get started!

-First things first, create design in PicMonkey that has editable layers (so you can animated them).
-That means you can open a template, upload a photo and add some text or graphics, type some text onto your canvas, or simply add a graphic or two to your canvas.
+First things first, create a design in PicMonkey that has editable layers (so you can animate them).
+Just open a template, upload a photo and add some text or graphics, type some text onto your canvas, or simply add a graphic or two to your canvas.
 When you select your intended layer, you'll see the Animate option appear on the left tools menu.

-With 11 animation options to choose from, you will find something that works just right in your project.
+With 11 animation options to choose from, you'll find something that works just right in your project.
 Try out the different moves on your graphic or text or image to see which works the best with your overall design.
-You'll see that some animations start with your graphic off-screen (like Slide In), for instance, while others remain in perpetual motion (like Jiggle).
+You'll see that some animations start with your graphic off-screen (like Slide In), while others remain in perpetual motion (like Jiggle).
 Each animation also comes with its own variations, so that you have more control over the movement in your design!

 There are two types of animation: looping motion and entrance motion.